 3) Read only users can only view the passwords of the projects they have given access to.

-Group users to later assign them to a project
+Group users to later assign permissions to a project:

 Every action is recorded into a central log that can be queried by different fields.